YukiYotsu/UHAILab/Documentation/specification.md

 ---
 #### **Code analysis tool**
-I will make both the process logic and the class structure of the target program visible with flowchart
+I will make both the process logic and the class structure of the target program visible with flowchart.

 I will apply **Knuth-Morris-Pratt algorithm** (KMP) [3] to find specific string in whole text.